Andrzej Poczobut

-Andrzej Poczobut (Андрэй (Анджэй) Пачобут, born 16 April 1973) is a Polish and Belarusian journalist, opposition figure, activist of the Polish minority in Belarus and political prisoner who received a Sakharov Prize in 2025 for opposing the authoritarian regime of Alexander Lukashenko.
+Andrzej Poczobut (Андрэй (Note: Also spelled Andžej.) Пачобут; born 16 April 1973) is a Belarusian journalist, opposition figure, activist of the Polish minority in Belarus and political prisoner who received a Sakharov Prize in 2025 for opposing the authoritarian regime of Alexander Lukashenko.

 A correspondent for the Polish newspaper Gazeta Wyborcza, Poczobut has been arrested more than a dozen times by the government of Belarus.
 In 2011, he was sentenced to a fine and fifteen days in prison for "participation in the unsanctioned protest rally" following the 2010 presidential election.
 In 2011 and 2012, he was arrested and detained for allegedly libeling President Alexander Lukashenko in his reports.
 The charges against Poczobut received international condemnation, with groups including the European Parliament, Reporters Without Borders, and Amnesty International issuing statements in his support.
-He was arrested again in 2021 and remains in prison as of 2025.
+He was arrested again in 2021 and remained in prison under brutal conditions until he was released on 28 April 2026, in a prisoner exchange between Poland and Belarus.
 He has been described as a political prisoner.

 Background

 He worked as a journalist for several Belarusian media– including Narodnaja Vola, Głos znad Niemna and Magazyn Polski.
-For many years, Poczobut resided in Hrodna and worked as a correspondent for the Polish newspaper Gazeta Wyborcza, writings about local issues, needs and achievements.
-Andrzej's main passion has always been history, in particular the World War II and the post-war Polish partisan movement.
-He referred to the Soviet invasion of Poland in 1939 as an act of "aggression".
-This statement was cited as one of the evidences of Pochobut's guilt at the 2023 trial on charges of damaging the national security of Belarus and "sowing discord".
+For many years, Poczobut resided in Hrodna and worked as a correspondent for the Polish newspaper Gazeta Wyborcza, writing about local issues, needs and achievements.
+Andrzej's main passion has always been history, in particular the World War II and the post-war Polish resistance movement.
+He referred to the Soviet invasion of Poland in 1939 as an act of aggression.
+This statement was cited as evidence of Poczobut's guilt at the 2023 trial on charges of damaging the national security of Belarus and "sowing discord".

 Poczobut was one of the leaders of the Union of Poles in Belarus.
 He is an author of the book System Belarus.